Updated: 6 days ago

 I used to just take a nap or call it a day and go to bed because I felt like I didn't have anything to do when I could no longer surf the net or watch TV.
 Little did I know, I actually just needed to be a little creative in entertaining myself and it really wasn't that difficult.

 If you don't have any idea as to what to do with yourself when load shedding hits, fret not!
 I have come up with a bunch of stuff you can do whether it hits you at home or at the office, so you don't get bored out of your mind.

 Clean out your cupboards and donate or give away any clothing items that you don't wear or that don't fit you anymore

 Sort out the laundry you left unattended that's stacking up in the other room

-Go through all of your things around the house and find items to give away or donate
+Go through all of your things around the house and find items to give away or donate to charity

 Read; depending on the amount of light you have available

 In the office, you can sort out the filing